The Born-Oppenheimer approximation for a 1D 2+1 particle system with zero-range interactions: as a self-adjoint extension

 By Eq. \eqref{3.13a} there follows that there exists $C_\ve>0$ such that $\big|(\Xi, \Mb_{\ve}(-\lambda)\Xi)_{L^2(\RE^2)\oplus L^2(\RE)} \big| \leq C_\ve \|\Xi\|^2/\sqrt\lambda$.
 The latter bound gives

-for $\lambda>\lambda_{\alpha,\ve} =(C_\ve\alpha )^2 $, which concludes the proof. \end{proof} Proposition \ref{p:invertibility} leads to the following (for notational simplicity, here and below we avoid to explicitly indicate the $\alpha$-depedence; notice that the case $\alpha =0$ gives the free Hamiltonian)
+for $\lambda>\lambda_{\alpha,\ve} =(C_\ve\alpha )^2 $, which concludes the proof. \end{proof} Proposition \ref{p:invertibility} leads to the following (for notational simplicity, here and below we avoid to explicitly indicate the $\alpha$-dependence; notice that the case $\alpha =0$ gives the free Hamiltonian)

 \begin{theorem} Let $\alpha \in\RE$, $\ve>0$ and $z\in \CO\backslash[0,+\infty)$.
 Then the linear operator in $L^{2}(\RE^{2})$ defined by

 is a $z$-independent, bounded-from-below, self-adjoint extension of the symmetric operator $H^{0}_{\ve}|\ker(\Tau)$.
 Furthermore, the operator $1+\alpha \, \Mb_{\ve}(z): L^2(\RE) \oplus L^2(\RE)\to L^2(\RE)\oplus L^2(\RE)$ has a bounded inverse for all $z\in \rho(\widetilde H_{\alve})\cap \CO\backslash[0,+\infty)$ and the resolvent of $\widetilde H_{\alve}$ is given by